Inverbervie: Community groups

 Bervie Church is part of Arbuthnott, Bervie and Kinneff Church.
 It is on the main street in close proximity to the school.
-The parish also owns the Church Centre (formerly the manse) next to the church, and the Herd Centre (formerly YWCA Hall) at the bottom of Town Head.
+The parish also owns the Church Centre (formerly the manse) next to the church, and the Herd Centre (formerly YWCA Hall) at the bottom of Townhead.
 In 2010, the Rev. Dennis Rose became the minister, and he served the congregation until June 2016.
-In March 2019, the Rev Andrew Morrison became the minister.
-He is currently the third youngest minister in the denomination.
+On 7 March 2019, the Rev Andrew Morrison became the minister.
+He is currently the second youngest minister in the denomination.